 As for the Riemann-Stieltjes operators, they can be traced back to C. H. Pommerenke's paper \cite{Po} and A. Siskakis's paper \cite{Si} for the Ces$\acute{a}$ro operator and the extended Ces$\acute{a}$ro operator.
-Since that time, in the unit disc $D$ of complex plan, the research on the Riemann-Stieltjes operators on distinct holomorphic function spaces have a lot of results, e.g. see \cite{AC}, \cite{AS}, \cite{GP}, \cite{Xi4} and the references therein.
+Since that time, in the unit disc $D$ of complex plan, there have been a lot of results on the Riemann-Stieltjes operators on distinct holomorphic function spaces, e.g. see \cite{AC}, \cite{AS}, \cite{GP}, \cite{Xi4} and the references therein.
 For the case of the unit ball of ${\bf C}^n$, recently, we can find that the research on the Riemann-Stieltjes operators has been developing, see \cite{Hu}, \cite{LS}, \cite{Xi2} etc.

-The purpose of this paper is to study the boundedness and compactness of the Riemann-Stieltjes operators and pointwise multipliers on $Q_p$ spaces as an extension of J. Xiao's paper \cite{Xi4} to the complex ball, which not only is motivated by the importance of $Q_p$ spaces that unify BMOA and Bloch space in the scale of $p$, but also is inspired by the good idea that a space may be boundedly embedded in tent space as in \cite{OF4} and \cite{Xi4}.
+The purpose of this paper is to study the boundedness and compactness of the Riemann-Stieltjes operators and pointwise multipliers on $Q_p$ spaces as an extension of J. Xiao's paper \cite{Xi4} to the complex ball.
+It not only is motivated by the importance of $Q_p$ spaces which unify BMOA and Bloch space in the scale of $p$, but also is inspired by the good idea that a space may be boundedly embedded in tent space as in \cite{OF4} and \cite{Xi4}.
 The concept of tent space is from real harmonic analysis \cite{CMS}, however, it is indeed quick way to characterize the boundedness of some operators acting on function spaces.